oracle/terraform-provider-oci/docs/core/instance_credentials.md

 ### Get Operation
 Gets the generated credentials for the instance.
-Only works for Windows instances.
-The returned credentials are only valid for the initial login.
+Only works for instances that require password to log in (E.g. Windows).
+For certain OS'es, users will be forced to change the initial credentials.

 The following arguments are supported: